 About Ang Sarap

-All the photos here at Ang Sarap were taken by me, just minutes after cooking and minutes before it is devoured.
-I don’t have a special studio to do photography work all I have is my camera, a white cloth sheet, our dining table and an array of different plates, placemats and silverware.
-I never used any lighting equipment and always used natural light to my advantage, sometimes a white sheet is used to bounce light on the other side.
+Every photo you see here at Ang Sarap is taken by none other than myself, right after cooking and just before the food is devoured.
+I don’t have a special studio set up for my photography – all I need is my camera, a white cloth sheet, our dining table, and an assortment of different plates, placemats, and silverware.
+I prefer to use natural light, and sometimes I’ll even use the white sheet to bounce light onto the other side of the subject.

-I usually take around 8-10 photos in portrait and the same amount in landscape orientation, with only one photo in each orientation making the final cut.
-However, there are some special occasions that an extra or two are included.
-After the shoot I do minimal editing just to sharpen it up and adjust shadows and highlights.
-If I am using my Samsung Note 2, I edit my photos using Snapspeed which is a really great tool to add drama to your photos.
+I typically take around 8-10 photos in portrait orientation and the same amount in landscape orientation, with only one photo in each orientation making the final cut.
+However, there are some special occasions where an extra photo or two are included.
+After the photo shoot, I perform minimal editing to sharpen the image and adjust shadows and highlights.
+If I am using my Samsung Galaxy Note 2, I edit my photos using Snapspeed, which is a great tool for adding drama to your photos.
 With the newer Samsung Galaxy S22 Ultra, editing is not necessary, I just crop the photos.

 Work with Me

 Collaborate with Me for Achieving Your Marketing Goals

 Are you looking to reach a wider audience through your products, services, or establishments?
 Do you want to get your message across in an engaging and creative way?
 Look no further!
 I am here to help you achieve your marketing objectives.

 As a passionate cook and food photographer, I can provide high-quality content and visual representation of your products and services to my followers on my blog, Ang Sarap.
 Whether you’re looking for sponsored posts, product giveaways, restaurant reviews, endorsements, or food photography, I am eager to work with you to make your brand stand out.